Sin7Y/olavm/README.md

 [![CI checks](https://github.com/Sin7Y/olavm/actions/workflows/rust.yml/badge.svg)](https://github.com/Sin7Y/olavm/actions/workflows/unit_test.yml)
 [![issues](https://img.shields.io/github/issues/Sin7Y/olavm)](https://github.com/Sin7Y/olavm/issues?q=is%3Aopen)

-OlaVM is a STARK-Based ZK-Friendly ZKVM, it builds on a **small finite field** which is called [Goldilocks field](https://github.com/mir-protocol/plonky2/blob/main/field/src/goldilocks_field.rs).
-As the most important component of Ola system, OlaVM is mainly used to execute a program and generate a valid proof for the **programmable scalable** case and **programmable private** case.
+OlaVM is a STARK-based ZK-friendly ZKVM, it is built on a **small finite field** called [Goldilocks field](https://github.com/mir-protocol/plonky2/blob/main/field/src/goldilocks_field.rs).
+As the most important component of the Ola system, OlaVM is mainly used to execute a program and generate a valid proof for the **programmable scalable** case and the  **programmable private** case.

-**Warning: This repository shouldn't be used for production case, as it always at development phase and has not been audited, so it maybe contain many bugs and security flaws**.
+**Warning: This repository shouldn't be used for production case, as it is still in development phase and has not been audited, so it might contain many bugs and security holes.**.

 ## Overview

-OlaVM is a turing complete VM which means that it can execute any computation on it and as the same time it could generate a valid proof for it.
-For getting a smaller prove time, we have many powerful designs that relevant with ZK-Friendly.
+OlaVM is a Turing complete VM, which means that it can execute any computation on it and at the same time it could generate a valid proof for it.
+For getting a smaller proof time, we have many powerful designs that are relevant with ZK-friendly.

 - if you want to know more about ZK-friendly and VM designs, check out the [doc/olavm](https://github.com/Sin7Y/olavm/blob/main/docs/olavm/olavm_sepc.pdf);
 - if you want to know more about the circuit design, check out [circuit](circuits) crate;